Full support. Would like to add that bolts and repeaters should require fletching tables to produce.

 The main counterpoint, though, sometimes was that of a blunderbuss that'd deal high single-shot short-range damage.

-This suggestion is, effectively, a synthesis of these two tendencies together with the Crossbow's lessons, which are that: Unique handling and different ammo types.
+This suggestion is, effectively, a synthesis of these two tendencies together with the Crossbow's lessons, which are that unique handling mechanics and different ammo types can make new ranged weaponry more unique.
 This suggestion is about a matchlock weapon that's capable of dealing brutally large amounts of damage at long and short ranges, which is balanced by it's unique handling mechanics.

 Obtaining: